Arize-ai/client_python/README.md

 ---
 ## Quickstart
-Instrument your model to log prediction labels, human readable/debuggale features and tags, and the actual label events once the ground truth is learned.
+Instrument your model to log prediction labels, human readable/debuggable features and tags, and the actual label events once the ground truth is learned.
 The logged events allow the Arize platform to generate visualizations of features/tags, labels and other model metadata.
-Additionally the platform will provide data quality monitoring and data distribution alerts, for your production models.
+Additionally, the platform will provide data quality monitoring and data distribution alerts for your production models.

 Start logging with the following steps.